opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

     - Use the Zoom tool (|zoom|): to zoom in, click and drag up; to zoom out, click and drag down.
 The point where you click is the center of the zooming action.

     - Use the zoom shortcut keys (by default + and - keys) to zoom in and zoom out at specific steps (e.g. 50%, 100%, 200%, etc.).

     - Use the mouse wheel to zoom in and zoom out.

     - Middle-click and drag or use the Hand tool (|hand|) to scroll in any direction.

-    - Use the Rotate tool (|rotate|) to rotate the work area: an horizon line is displayed to let you understand the amount of rotation; the center of rotation is the absolute center of the work area.
+    - Use the Rotate tool (|rotate|) to rotate the viewer: an horizon line is displayed to let you understand the amount of rotation; the center of rotation is the absolute center of the work area.

     - Use the reset view shortcut (by default the 0 key) or right-click in the viewer and select Reset View from the menu that opens, to display the viewer at its actual size, centered on the absolute center with no rotation applied.